Women approaching season-high attendance for south coast derby | Southampton FC Women | News

 Before the match, the stadium will be alive with energy and activities that are included in your ticket, along with a pre-match light show as kick-off approaches.

-There's no better time to secure your place in the crowd to show your support as we aim to start the new year in style against Portsmouth on Saturday 10th January, 5:30pm kick-off.
+Add to the numbers at St Mary's and show your support as we aim to start the new year in style against Portsmouth on Saturday 10th January, 5:30pm kick-off.

 Get Tickets